 COVID-19: DSM alongside you to assist with all COVID-19 issues

-The Coronavirus COVID-19 pandemic has led to a public health crisis without precedent requiring the Luxembourg government to declare a state of emergency and take numerous measures to protect the population, others to neutralise as much as possible its effects on administrative and judicial procedures, and finally measures aimed at supporting the economy.
+The Coronavirus COVID-19 pandemic has led to a public health crisis without precedent requiring the Luxembourg government to declare a state of emergency and adopt numerous measures to protect the population, others to neutralise as much as possible its effects on administrative and judicial procedures, and finally measures aimed at supporting the economy.
 This situation has, and will continue to have, serious repercussions which will raise legal issues for companies in the Grand Duchy.

 At DSM, our teams are available to answer your questions and assist you with difficulties you may currently be experiencing.